petyaracz/Racz2023trance/Readme.md

 sets.
 The present paper uses the Ethnographic Atlas as made available in the D-Place database, Kirby et al. (2016).

+What is our outcome variable?
 The Atlas records the presence of trance and possession phenomena in a given society, using the following variable (EA112):

 | Coding | Description                                                                                                                                                                                                                                    | possession_trance | n in EA | n in SCCS |
 |-------:|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:------------------|--------:|----------:|